travis-ci/docs-travis-ci-com/blog/_posts/2012-08-08-pull-request-testing-for-everyone.md

 Two months ago we [announced support for Pull Request testing](/blog/announcing-pull-request-support).
 Since then, you've managed to keep [The Travis Bot](https://github.com/travisbot) quite busy.

-We just started unrolling an updated version and are under way of enabling it for everybody.
+We just started unrolling an updated version and are in the process of turning it on for everybody.

 <figure class="small right">
   [ ![Sven working hard on Travis CI](http://farm8.staticflickr.com/7225/7334422306_98400fd1a6_z.jpg) ](http://www.flickr.com/photos/khaase/7334422306/in/photostream)